Our research interests:

 - Participants in the ArcticNet 2006 expedition sailed through the Northwest Passage.
 See the Washington Post article.
 A short video also summarizes the 2006 effort.

 - Jody received an honorary doctorate from Université Laval, Quebec City, June 2006.

 - Jody joined other instructors for for the 2005 IARC International Summer School on Climate Change in the Arctic Ocean via NABOS.

-- Jody served as Chief Scientist for the 2003-2004 overwintering expedition of the Canadian Arctic Shelf Exchange Study (CASES).
+- Jody served as Chief Scientist for the winter legs of the 2003–2004 overwintering expedition of the Canadian Arctic Shelf Exchange Study (CASES).

 - Our lab participated in the NOAA-Ocean Exploration collaborative research effort in 2002 (click on Microorganisms at that link).